 As you can see in these examples, it is quite useful to fuzz applications that are written in memory-safe languages, like Java.
 You will probably find many bugs that would have remained undetected with other testing approaches.
 So, if fuzzing is new to you, I would like to encourage you to give it a try!
 It’s really not that hard, and it will instantly improve your code quality.

 Try to start with an open-source fuzzer like Atheris (for Python) or Jazzer (for Java).
-If you’re feeling more comfortable and want to try fuzzing in a more complex environment, there are plenty of enterprise solutions, like CI Fuzz, that come with many additional features like reporting, CI/CD, dev tool integration and WebAPI fuzzing.
+If you’re feeling more comfortable and want to try fuzzing in a more complex environment, there are plenty of enterprise solutions, like CI Fuzz, that comes with many additional features like reporting, CI/CD, dev tool integration, and WebAPI fuzzing.